section-engineering-education/engineering-education/content/articles/collections-in-c++/index.md

 In c++, the collection is widely covered where it defines the framework under which data can be stored and manipulated.
 They can also be called containers.
 This article introduces you to these containers discussing them in detail and giving various examples of how data can be manipulated during runtime.

 Moreover, the article gives a clear explanation of the collection interface hierarchy as well as shows you sub-interfaces (classes) in it.
 Sub-interfaces like list, set, queue, etc will be explained further and show the relationship where it appears.
-Furthermore, we will see how to implement these sub-interfaces since w cannot implement collection itself.
+Furthermore, we will see how to implement these sub-interfaces since we cannot implement collection itself.

 ### Prerequisites
-For better understanding ,
+For better understanding,
 - A have basics of  c & c++ programming

 ### Table of content